Aroma-Chat/.github/README.md

 ## Our commitment to opnness and modularity
 We provide Reference Implementations for all our products in the form of clients, servers and libraries, but we also plan on providing documentation about the underlying protocols, design patterns and APIs to allow third-party developers to create custom experiences. <br><br>

-We are also commited to publish all our source code on this GitHub Organization under Free or Open Source licenses to provide developers with in-depth knowledge of our platofrms and allow them to improve and extend our services in a cooperative manner.
+We are also commited to publish all our source code on this GitHub Organization under Free or Open Source licenses to provide developers with in-depth knowledge of our platofrms and allow them to improve, extend and audit our code in a cooperative and inclusive manner.